IceWhaleTech/CasaOS-CLI/README.md

 Usage:
   casaos-cli [command]

+Services
+  app-management All compose app management and store related commands local-storage  All local storage related commands message-bus    All message bus related commands

-Available Commands:
+Additional Commands:
-  completion    Generate the autocompletion script for the specified shell help          Help about any command local-storage All local storage related commands message-bus   All message bus related commands version       Show version
+  completion     Generate the autocompletion script for the specified shell help           Help about any command version        Show version

 Flags:
   -h, --help              help for casaos-cli
   -u, --root-url string   root url of CasaOS API (default "localhost:80")

 Additional help topics:
   casaos-cli gateway        All gateway related commands casaos-cli user           All user related commands

 Use "casaos-cli [command] --help" for more information about a command.
 ```